Getting Started with Star Wars: Legion

 Choosing a Side

-So back to those four factions: we have the Rebels, Empire, Republic and CIS, and since that initial article by RagnarokAngel the four factions have really cemented their own identity at this point.
-While there is some degree of flexibility there are certain strengths to each force.
-Additionally, the balance is pretty solid right now and any faction can win against any other.
+So back to those five factions: we have the Rebels, Empire, Republic, CIS, and Shadow Collective, and since the last update by Lunar Night the five factions have further developed their own identities, or in the case of SC, come into existence.
+While there is some degree of flexibility, there are certain strengths to each force.
+The balance is pretty solid right now and any faction can win against any other.
 You will rarely have to worry about coming into a game you absolutely cannot win, even if it might be a bit of an uphill battle.

-With troops clad in armor and having a wide variety of long range weapons, Empire is very easy to play gunline faction.
-Most imperial have access to weapons that allow them to attack their opponents at range for or have the “Suppressive” keyword which allows you to potentially reduce the number of actions a unit can take.
-With these abilities Empire troops have ways to limit their opponent’s actions or cause them to panic off the board.
-You can then combine those troop commanders can give out Aim tokens or an extra actions (For a cost) you have a faction that wants to position itself to maximize their offensive potential even if they’re typically using the worst dice for their attacks.
-To paraphrase a certain famous Grand Moff “Fear will keep the local systems in line.”
+With troops clad in armor and having a wide variety of long range weapons, the Empire is a very easy to play gunline faction.
+Most imperials have access to weapons that allow them to attack their opponents at range four or have the “Suppressive” keyword which allows you to potentially reduce the number of actions a unit can take.
+With these abilities, Empire troops have ways to limit their opponent’s actions or cause them to panic off the board.
+Combined with commanders who can give out Aim tokens or extra actions (for a cost), you have a faction that wants to position itself to maximize their offensive potential even if they’re typically using the worst dice for their attacks.
+To paraphrase a certain famous Grand Moff: “Fear will keep the local systems in line.”

 Play if:

-• You like durable troops who can hold against heavy fire.
+• You like durable troops who can hold out against heavy fire.

 • You like to dismantle your opponent with fear and suppression